-- Develop well-formulated objectives and agendas to flush out optimal approaches, ideal participants, and preferred tools for productive workshops and meetings.
+- Determine the optimal approach, identify ideal participants, and select preferred tools for productive workshops and meetings with well-formulated objectives

-- Select the best type of collaborative get-together for achieving the defined objectives based on the organization’s culture, technology, and leadership style.
+- Achieve the defined objectives of any collaborative conversation based on the organization’s culture, technology, and your leadership style

 - Understand how the conscious and nonconscious mind play a significant role in collaborative conversations

-- Apply several listening techniques which are the key ingredient to productive collaborations
+- Reduce miscommunication with effective listening techniques which are the key ingredient to productive collaborations

 Detailed Course Outline